 It’s time to collect baby shoes.
 They’re more viable than adult ones, in so many ways.
 In short: they’re cheaper, easier, save space, and still provide plenty of fun.

-However, it’s definitely still much less than what the adult-sized editions would cost. adidas Superstars in adult sizes cost $80.
+However, it’s definitely still much less than what the adult-sized editions would cost.
+Let's take a look at 2019 prices.
+For example, adidas Superstars in adult sizes cost $80.
 Newborn crib sizes are a measly $36, and infant ones not much more at $45.
 How about something more limited?
-The Yeezy BOOST 700 V2 ‘Vanta’ in infants sizes fetch about $260 on StockX’s resale marketplace – not much more than their $180 retail.
+At time of writing, the Yeezy BOOST 700 V2 ‘Vanta’ in infants sizes fetch about $260 on StockX’s resale marketplace – not much more than their $180 retail.
 Compare that to $440 versus the adults’ $300 retail.
 Black Off-White Air Max 90s ask about $200 for toddler sizes, yet an adult’s size has you coughing up at least $650.
 Feeling the sting yet?

 Now that it’s quite clear baby sneakers are cheaper than adult ones, regardless of retail or resale, let’s also be reminded how much easier they are to cop.
 Ain’t nobody lining up a week ahead of the release date for baby ,Air Max.
 Hell, there aren’t even really release dates for kids shoes (with the exception of the really limited stuff) – they just quietly become available in-store and online at any given time, ready for tiny feet.